 Effects on the Immune System

-Opiates are responsible for suppression of the Immune system and opioid receptors regulate immunity.
+Opiates are responsible for the suppression of the Immune system and opioid receptors regulate immunity.